techscapades/arduino_pro_micro_macro_keyboard/README.md

 1. Ensure you have the Arduino IDE installed
 2. Download and unzip both the required libraries.zip and arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.zip files.
-3. Go to the 'libraries' folder in your arduino installation and paste the 2 folders inside the required libraries folder into the 'libraries folder.
+3. Go to the 'libraries' folder in your arduino installation and paste the 2 folders inside the 'required libraries' folder into the 'libraries' folder in your arduino installation.
 4. Then open the arduino_micro_shift_register_piso_rot_enc_psbtn_OLED_V3.ino file.

 How to modify the code to suit you is explained in this youtube video: